mperignon/2016-02-04-Flagstaff/lessons/sqlite/09-create.md

 but it's better not to have to rely on it.

-Different database systems support different data types for table columns, but most provide the following:
+Different database systems support different data types for table columns, but most use the following:

 data type  use
 ---------  -----------------------------------------